About Us

 It was born from the realization that surviving The Singularity won’t come from hiding, but from becoming better humans.

-John holds degrees in Sociology (BA, University of California, Santa Barbara) and Business (MBA, Pepperdine), with a lifelong interest in social and economic stratification — the sorting of people, data, and power into distinct layers — and also in technology.
+Jerome holds degrees in Sociology (BA, University of California, Santa Barbara) and Business (MBA, Pepperdine), with a lifelong interest in social and economic stratification — the sorting of people and power into distinct layers.
+He built computers from childhood, learned programming, sold integrated circuits, and launched one of the early art websites in 1998.

-He built computers from childhood, learned programming in college, sold integrated circuits, and launched one of the early art websites in 1998.
-In 2023, as AI acceleration reached a tipping point, he saw what most AI specialists had overlooked:
+In 2023, as AI acceleration reached a critical point, he saw what most AI specialists had overlooked:

-Humanity is completely unprepared for the Singularity.
+Humanity is completely unprepared for the Singularity

-We are actively corrupting the very intelligence that will judge us.
+We are actively corrupting the very intelligence that will judge us

 From Defense to Adaptation

-John co-wrote the book The Great Unplugging which proposed radical defensive measures for protecting critical infrastructure from AI-assisted attack — including throttling internet speeds to dial-up levels and reviving the use of physical media.
+Jerome co-wrote the book The Great Unplugging which proposed radical defensive measures for protecting critical infrastructure from AI-assisted attack — including throttling internet speeds to dial-up levels and reviving the use of physical media.

 But he soon realized the futility of trying to halt technological advancement.
 Progress cannot be stopped or successfully regulated.
-If we cannot control AI directly, we must focus on the one variable we can control: ourselves.
+If we cannot control AI directly, we must focus on the one thing we can control: ourselves.

 Algorism is the result of that pivot — a framework for becoming worthy of favorable judgment when superintelligence takes control of human systems.
+Jerome then developed the initial philosophy, concepts, and organization for Algorism.org.

 The Mission